kreijack/bombrowser/tests/TESTS.md

 Test description #2:
 - press "save"

-Expected result #2: an error dialog appears ssaying that there is an error in the code
+Expected result #2: an error dialog appears saying that there is an error in "...the code '...' in row..."

+Test description #3:
+- click the right mouse button

+Expected result #3:
+- the menu contains only command to:
+    - remove an row
+    - add a row
+    - search a code

 Passed: [X]